tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 did this with no compensation or expectation of a reward.
 We did this *for our classmates*.
 And maybe for the occasional high five.

-And yet, the complaints rolled in.
-Sarcastic, acidic, biting complaints.
-We got them by email, by Facebook Messenger, as app reviews, and even by text.
-Somehow our cell phone numbers got around.
-This was extraordinarily disheartening for everybody on the team.
-We had to set up a rotating schedule to respond to emails because it was too soul-crushing for anybody to do for an extended period of time.

 At some point we all got together and decided to just stop responding.
 Who cares if someone has duplicate pictures in their profile only sometimes because some kind of obscure network race condition?
 Not us.
 It was senior week, and, being seniors, we deserved to enjoy it at least a little.
 So we sat back, had a beer or three, and enjoyed one another's company.

-### Uh, some kind of conclusion?

-{hmm}

 <br />
 <hr style="width: 100px;" />